 Beaumont is a medium-sized city located in the state of California.
-With a population of 43,811 people and ten constituent neighborhoods, Beaumont is the 214th largest community in California.
+With a population of 45,349 people and ten constituent neighborhoods, Beaumont is the 214th largest community in California.
 Much of the housing stock in Beaumont was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Beaumont economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Beaumont, where the median household income is $64,830.00.
+This seems to be the case in Beaumont, where the median household income is $68,369.00.

-The per capita income in Beaumont in 2010 was $25,326, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,304 for a family of four.
+The per capita income in Beaumont in 2010 was $26,066, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $104,264 for a family of four.
 However, Beaumont contains both very wealthy and poor people as well.

 Beaumont is an extremely ethnically-diverse city.
 The people who call Beaumont home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Beaumont, accounting for 42.41% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Beaumont residents report their race to be White, followed by Asian.
-Beaumont also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.97% of the city’s residents.
 Important ancestries of people in Beaumont include Irish, English, Italian, and European.